OpenKJ/OpenKJ/README.md

 * Qt 5.x
 * Taglib

 I develop the software and host my shows on Linux (Fedora specifically), so it is known to build and work there.
-(It "should" work similarly on the BSD's.)
+(It "should" work similarly on any Linux distor or the BSD's.)
+Everything needed will most likely be available via the package manager on any common distro.
+On Fedora the packages are gstreamer-devel gstreamer gstreamer-plugins-good gstreamer-plugins-bad minizip minizip-devel and the Qt5 stuff (I just yum install qt5-* because I'm lazy).
+On Fedora you will also need to have the rpmfusion repo enabled to get mp3 support, as the app is pretty useless w/o it.  "qmake-qt5" or possibly just "qmake", depending on your distro, followed by a "make" should get it built.
+There is no "make install" at the moment, so you'll just need to copy the KaraokeHost and BreakMusic binaries into "/usr/bin" or the like if you don't want run it from the build directory.
+Tweak the KaraokeHost.pro file to turn audio backends on/off and to enable or disable OpenGL support prior to building.
+One thing to note, you'll probably need to turn off flat volumes in your pulseaudio config if you're using it, otherwise the applicaitons may mess with your system-wide volume instead of just the application volume.

 I have verified that it will build and run on Mac OS X, though only with the QMediaPlayer backend.
-The brew gstreamer-1.0 packages were missing too much stuff for the GStreamer backend to work properly.
-I haven't tried it with the GStreamer project hosted installer.
+It builds okay with the gstreamer.com GStreamer SDK, and GStreamer isn't throwing errors, but isn't playing either.
+Looks like there may be something it doesn't like about the pipeline, but I've been unable to figure it out as of yet.
+Not spending a lot of time on this until it becomes important to someone who can test on a real Mac (I test builds on a hackintosh).
+Minizip was acquired via brew, as was pkg-config (for setting the build flags appropriately for minizip).

-It should build and work on Windows as well, but I have little experience there and have had problems getting the dependencies set up properly.
-If anyone builds it successfully on Windows please do let me know.
+Karaokehost is building and working on Windows (only tested on Win7) using the msvc 2012 build system (only testing 32bit builds atm).
+GStreamer works fine built against the gstreamer.com GStreamer SDK.
+Minizip can be downloaded from http://www.winimage.com/zLibDll/minizip.html  You'll need both the zlib125.zip (headers) and zlib125dll.zip (libs and dll) files.
+You will likely need to modify the paths in the KaraokeHost.pro file to match your devel environment.

 The goal is to have it work on all three platforms.